 That’s what we’ll be discussing in this article - here are our best thoughts and advice on how hard it is to learn Arabic, and how long it will take you to become fluent.

-Is It Difficult to Learn Arabic for Beginners?
+Is Arabic Hard to Learn for Beginners?

 Learning a foreign language is never easy.
 Like they say, Rome wasn’t built in a day.
 So, how hard is it to learn Arabic?